There are times when an organist faced with playing in an extremely dry acoustical space does "tricks" to make the room sound with more "bounce."

 This wrist rotation can be practiced separately at first, one hand at a time, until the ear hears each note released in gradual and correct order in rapid succession.

 Afterwards the hands can be practiced together, working slowly at first to get a smooth "splice" of the hands with no noticeable overlap between the notes taken by the thumbs, then speeding up.

 There's another way to do an acoustical release of a big, final chord in spread harmony for both hands, and that's by turning each hand out so that the top note and bottom note of each hand are the only ones remaining depressed until the very end, so that the middle notes of each hand drop out faster and leave the impression that the sound lasts a little longer.

-This type of release of final chords in dry acoustics is taught and practiced by certain European organists.
+This type of acoustical release is practiced by certain European organists.

-Whichever type of acoustical release is used when performing before a large audience there's no need to throw both hands into the air when that final, loud chord is released, as if the hands were somehow stuck to the keys with super glue up until then; this kind of stage bravura may impress the visual senses of people who don't know any better, but it has nothing to do with tone production and what arrives at the ear of the listener.
+Whichever type of acoustical release is used when performing before a large audience there's no need to throw both hands 3 feet into the air as if the hands had been somehow stuck to the keys until then and had to be pried loose; this kind of stage bravura may impress the visual senses of viewers who don't know any better, but it has nothing to do with tone production; it's theatrics, plain and simple.

 In a space with reasonable reverberation an acoustical release is, of course, usually superfluous; in this situation the fingers and feet on final chords are released precisely at the same time and raise no more than a couple of inches off the keys before coming to a stop.